 We’d love to hear from you.
 You can tweet us using #UMGTraining @UModernGov.

-If you would like to discuss any of the details you have read in this blog; including our ‘Confident Communications for Women in the Workplace’ course on Wednesday 26th September, please contact us on 0800 542 9440 or email [email protected].
+If you would like to discuss any of the details you have read in this blog; including our ‘Confident Communications for Women in the Workplace’ course, please contact us on 0800 542 9440 or email [email protected].

 Can’t make the date?